LRGASP/lrgasp-submissions/docs/challenges.md

 ### Requirements for Challenge 1 and 2

 * At least one *experiment* must be supplied for each *sample* available for a given challenge.
-Human and mouse samples will have biological replicates that should be used for the entry.
+Human and mouse samples will have biological replicates that must be used for the entry.
 * The data used for a given *experiment* must fit in one of the following categories:
   * *long-only* - Use only LGRASP-provided long-read RNA-Seq data from a single sample, library preparation method and sequencing platform.
   * *short-only* - Use only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
 This is to compare with long-read  approaches